tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 ## Sealed Secrets
 [Bitnami Sealed Secrets][sealedsecrets] allow you to properly encrypt secrets and store them with the rest of the deployment manifests.
 The Sealed Secrets controller is an operator that lives on your Kubernetes cluster.
 The kubeseal CLI is its client-side companion.
-With kubeseal, any person who has access to the operator’s public key can encrypt a k8s secret and get a k8s custom resource of type Sealed Secret.
+With kubeseal, any person who has access to the operator’s public key can encrypt a k8s secret and get a k8s custom resource of type `SealedSecret`.

 ```bash
 $ kubeseal --cert=pub-cert.pem --format=yaml < k8s-secret.yaml > sealed-secret.yaml